-The Waitomo Glowworm Caves are a must see on any trip to New Zealand.
-I can honestly say that I have never had another experience even come close to what this tour was like.
+The Waitomo Glowworm Caves are an absolute must see on any trip to New Zealand.
+They are the best Glow Worm caves in New Zealand.
+I can honestly say that I have never had another experience even come close to what this tour was like!

-- The Waitomo Caves are on the north island of New Zealand, and are about a three hour drive from Auckland.
+- The Waitomo Caves are on the north island of New Zealand; they are about a three hour drive from Auckland.
 It is quite easy to make (so long as you are comfortable driving on the left side of the road).

-- The rain forest, the caves, the river, and the glowworms are all worth seeing, so even though the official tour can go quick, make sure you schedule extra time to explore.
+- The forest, the caves, the river, and the glowworms are all worth seeing.
+Even though the official tour goes make sure you leave extra time to explore.

 - The caves are close to one of the Lord of the Rings tours if you want to plan other stops on your trip (locals are extremely proud of the Lord of the Rings, so if you aren’t a fan, I recommend keeping it to yourself).